PTSD Articles

 - Intrusive thoughts or memories of the event

-- Flashbacks or feelings as if the traumatic event is happening again
+- Flashbacks or feeling as if the traumatic event is happening again

 - Nightmares about the trauma

-- Avoiding places that remind the person of their trauma
+- Avoiding places that remind the person of the trauma

 - Angry outbursts

-Many people who go through traumatic events may find that they have trouble healing.
-This can make sense, as your brain can change after you’ve been through a traumatic event.
-You may not know how to cope with what you’ve experienced, but you can learn over time.
+Many people who experience traumatic events may find that they have trouble healing.
+You may not know how to cope with what you’ve experienced on your own, but you can learn over time.
 Consider trying to be patient while you work through your emotions.
-Many can reach a higher quality of life if they remain dedicated to working through your trauma.
+Many individuals can reach a higher quality of life if they remain dedicated to working through their trauma with a licensed mental health professional.

-Additionally, someone living with PTSD can also try Cognitive Behavior Therapy (CBT), where the client learns to reframe their thoughts.
-This can result in an emotional shift and change as a result.
-This can be helpful if the person experiencing PTSD is having a lot of nervousness or a comorbid anxiety disorder due to their trauma.
-When one learns how to improve their negative thought patterns, it can become easier to learn to be at peace.
+Additionally, someone living with PTSD can also try Cognitive Behavioral Therapy (CBT), in which you may learn to reframe your thoughts.
+This can result in shifts in your emotions and behaviors as a result.
+This type of therapy can be helpful if the person experiencing PTSD is experiencing nervousness or a comorbid anxiety disorder due to their trauma.
+When one learns how to improve their negative thought patterns, it can become easier to find peace.

-Finally, exposure therapy can be another standard treatment for individuals experiencing PTSD.
-In this form of therapy, the person can be gradually or rapidly exposed to something that they’re afraid of (like EMDR) — and can then learn that they’re not in danger.
+Exposure therapy can be another standard treatment for individuals experiencing PTSD.
+In this form of therapy, the person can be gradually or rapidly exposed to something that they’re afraid of and can then learn that they’re not in danger.

-An excellent option for treating PTSD for many is online therapy.
-It can be hard to get to a local therapist’s office when you live with the condition or comorbid disorders, such as depression or anxiety disorder.
-This can be a barrier to treatment for some, and can prolong the effects and manifestations of untreated PTSD.
-However, online therapy can be a more accessible and affordable option to many, allowing you to seek treatment when you’re in the privacy of your home (or wherever you feel comfortable receiving therapy).
+An excellent option for treating PTSD may be online therapy.
+It can be hard to get to a local therapist’s office when you live with PTSD or comorbid disorders, such as depression or anxiety.
+However, online therapy can be a more accessible and affordable option for many, empowering you to seek treatment from the comfort of your home or any other location with a reliable internet connection.

 Takeaway

-PTSD can occur after someone has experienced trauma.
-There are many different manifestations, all of which can range based on individual experiences and comorbidities.
-Understanding this range can lead to a greater degree of empathy and validation for survivors and those who experience this condition.
-Online therapy, as well as CBT and EMDR can be a helpful method to address underlying trauma in those looking for a higher quality of life.
-BetterHelp can connect you with a licensed therapist in your area of need.
+Post-traumatic stress disorder can develop after someone has experienced trauma.
+Understanding the range of symptoms that can come with PTSD may lead to a greater degree of empathy and validation for survivors and those who experience this condition.
+Online therapy, as well as CBT, EMDR, and exposure therapy, can be effective treatment options for those living with PTSD.